About the Author Mr. Charles Bartlett

 Where of Isaiah spake Is Mary, spotless maiden Who mothered, for our sake, The little Child, newborn By God’s eternal counsel On that first Christmas morn ~ Rosa Mystica, Hymn 17 (1940 Hymnal)”

-Below are varied testimonies from those divines who sung their affection for the national church without missing Catholic faith:
+Below are varied testimonies from those divines who sung their affection for the national church while magnifying Apostolik and catholik faith:

 Bishop of Fund du Lac, the Rt.
-Rev’d Charles C. Grafton, believed the restoration of Christendom depended upon mutual recognition between national churches; in particular, the English with the Russian and Greek:
+Rev’d Charles C. Grafton, believed the restoration of Christendom depended upon mutual recognition between national churches; in particular, the English to the Russian and Greek:

 “If a reunion of Christendom is to be attained, it will come through the union of Anglican and Eastern Churches.
 It is in this direction the safe guiding providence of God directs His people.
 It requires largeness of vision and generous toleration of unessential differences, and much of the charity that hopeth all things, believeth all things, and of the faith that believes that with God all things are possible.
 For so glorious a consummation Anglicans must be willing to recognize the devotion, the missionary zeal, and the orthodoxy of the Russian and Greek Churches.”
 (Chp.
 XX, Works)